bgulla/hello-world/README.md

 ## Building from Source

-The binaries will be located in `/bin` for linux and `build/bin` for cross compiling.
+The binaries will be located in `/bin` for linux and `build/bin` for cross compiling

 ### Linux Binary